junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean prays every day and night.
 He prays to Cas every time he thinks of him, and every time anything reminds him of the angel.
 He prays in silence and in words.

-He pours a cup of coffee from the bunker coffee machine, and thinks, "Cas, didn't you use to order coffee from the Biggerson's?" he grins at the steaming hot bitter liquid.
+He pours a cup of coffee from the bunker coffee machine, and thinks, "Cas, didn't you use to order coffee from the Biggerson's?"
+He contemplates at the steaming hot bitter liquid.
 "Want to come by trying this one?
 Bet homemade is better than those premade."

-He turns on the TV and tunes over a few channels, stopping at the nature channel, watching the creatures with the most bewildered names running around, chasing each other, hunting or mating.
-Dean scoots over even without himself noticing, leaving half the sofa empty as if someone is just going to walk straight into the room, sitting next to him, sharing his popcorn and enjoying the show.
+He turns on the TV and tunes over a few channels, stopping at a nature channel, watching the creatures with the most bewildered names running around, chasing each other, hunting or mating.
+Dean scoots over on the sofa even without himself noticing, leaving half the space vacant as if someone is just going to walk straight into the room, sitting next to him, sharing his popcorn and enjoying the show.

-"You'd like this, wouldn't you, Cas?" he talks to the bowl of popcorn.
+"You'd like this, wouldn't you, Cas?" he talks to the bowl of popcorn, then at the TV screen.
+Some creature on the screen chirp back at him.
 "Never can get you into the western movies, but you know what?
 Nature works for me.
 You hear me?
 So better move your ass down here and don't keep me waiting."

 The other side of the sofa remains cold.

 <br>

 Sam tries to talk to him once or twice.
+Or three times.
 But Dean brushes him off.

 "You're praying to him again, aren't you?"
 Sam catches him staring at a plate of bacon with far too much attention one morning.
 "It won't work.
 And you know that.
 The denial, the pretense, all those stages.
 Dean, as much as I feel you, you have to move on.
 It's not healthy.
 Excuse me for saying this, but you were exactly like this when Dad was gone, and then when Mom was gone.
 Now with Cas...
 It's like it's getting even worse.
 Man, you need to buck up.
 I'm sorry, but he's gone, and he's not coming back this time."

 Dean doesn't need to look at him to know the pitifulness in his brother's drooping puppy eyes.
 Sam doesn't know what he knows, how can he feel what he feels?
 Dean continues fiddling with his bacon with a fork, eyes focused on it but not looking.

 "You never know," Dean throws a glance at Sam's general direction, not meeting his eyes.
 "Cas has come back from the Empty before, maybe he just need a little help to come back again.
-Hell, Nick wakes *Lucifer* up from the Empty just by *thinking* about him strongly enough, because that sicko thinks he *wants* the Devil back.
+Hell, Nick wakes *Lucifer* up from the Empty just by *thinking* about him strong enough, because that sicko thinks he *wants* the Devil back.
 Maybe we just haven't *wanted* strong enough?
 So quit talking me out of it, you should join me praying and thinking and *wanting*, we might bring Cas home earlier."

 Sam sighs.
 He might have said something about that was when Chuck was still around, maybe things worked differently back then, maybe that mechanism expired with Chuck gone.
-Because... because certainly everyone with eyes can see if Dean's *want* is not strong enough, then no one's would ever be.
+Because... because certainly anyone with eyes can see if Dean's *want* is not strong enough, then no one's would ever be.
 Dean stops listening.

 Sam leaves the kitchen without saying anything else.